 This program is designed for individuals who already hold a master's degree in social work or closely related field.
 All applications are considered on an individual basis with a balanced approach.

 We expect that each student's research goals fit with those of the faculty.
 Students are therefore encouraged to familiarize themselves with the research of a faculty member and reach out to that faculty member to serve as a mentor.
-Students are also required to submit results from the GRE.
-Scores may not be more than 5 years old.
-Applicants with an existing doctoral-level degree do not need to submit GRE scores.

 All students are required to submit an application, even students currently enrolled in master's programs at SLU.
 The PhD program only accepts applications for the fall semester.
 The application deadline is January 15.
 However, early application is advised.